jamesblasco/modal_bottom_sheet/sheet/README.md

 #### Resizable

 By default the sheet has a fixed sized and it is vertically translated according to the user drag.
-It is posible to make the sheet change the height of the child by setting `resize: true` This will force the child to fit the available visual space.
+It is possible to make the sheet change the height of the child by setting `resize: true` This will force the child to fit the available visual space.

 ```dart